Jenny Chapman, Artist

 However, it was when I was given my first box of Winsor and Newton Artists’ Watercolour paints that I found the medium I still like best, although at the time I had no idea how they should or could be used, and created densely painted, highly saturated illustrations in dazzling colours…

 Despite all this, however, it never occurred to me – and was never suggested – that art could be a career, for me or anyone else.
 Even in my last years at school I was not made aware that such things as art colleges existed, and had no idea that it was possible to train at one.

-So, after a few hiccups between school and university, I graduated in my mid-twenties from a purely academic degree course in art history and philosophy at the University of Leeds, following it up with further postgraduate research in art history at St. Andrews.
-I did get the opportunity to learn a great deal about the work of many great painters, and to see many wonderful paintings, but it wasn’t what I really wanted to do, so I dropped out of my Ph.D. course half way through.
+So, after a few hiccups between school and university, I graduated in my mid twenties from an academic degree course in art history and philosophy at the University of Leeds, following it up with further postgraduate research in art history at St. Andrews.
+I did get the opportunity to learn a great deal about the work of many great painters, and to see many wonderful paintings, but it wasn’t what I really wanted to do, so I abandoned my studies for a Ph.D.

-Somewhat at a loss, I worked for several years in an administrative post, then eventually returned to full-time education in my late thirties to train for over 5 years at art schools, so that I could do what I had always wanted to do…
+Somewhat at a loss, I worked for a few years in an administrative post, then returned to full-time education in my mid thirties to train for over 5 years at art schools, so that I could do what I had always wanted to do…

 I studied illustration, animation and drawing at Edinburgh College of Art (B.A.
 Hons. and M.Des.) with a general Foundation Course in art and design at Camberwell College of Arts, London.